denisaqori/BioHCI-Project/README.md

 **6. Train and evaluate**

-  The analyzer coordinates training, validation, and testing.
+  The analyzer coordinates training, validation, and testing, and performs extensive statistical analysis on the results.

 **7. Save artifacts and visualize results**

-  Outputs may include trained models, plots, and confusion matrices.
+  Outputs may include trained models, log files, plots, and confusion matrices.

 ---